Vickyaryan33/Vickyaryan33/README.md

 ## I'm Vicky Kumar

-I'm a software engineer and have an undergraduate degree in Information Technology.
+I'm a software engineer and have an undergraduate degree in Electronicand communications .
 I'm 23 years old.
 I am a tech enthusiast and actively remain on the watch for new tech products.
 I like _learning about how things work_ and am _fascinated about how computers work_.

 ### ⚡ Fun facts